hyperledger/web3j-docs/docs/web3j_openapi.md

 ```

 Where the ABIs and BINs are compiled Solidity code.
-You can do that, for example, using [SVM](https://blog.web3labs.com/a-solidity-version-manager-using-sokt).
+You can do that, for example, using `solc` via [SVM](https://blog.web3labs.com/a-solidity-version-manager-using-sokt).
 This lets you handle multiple Solidity compiler versions easily:

 ```